Characterization of two-level system noise for microwave kinetic inductance detector comprising niobium film on silicon substrate: Design and fabrication of MKIDs

 \section{Design and fabrication of MKIDs}

 We fabricated two types of MKIDs: one with wide CPW geometry and the other with narrow CPW geometry.
 The main differences in their dimensions are the strip width and gap width in the CPW, as summarized in Table~\ref{geo_comp}.
 The MKID with wide CPW geometry was denoted as ``Wide-MKID'' and the other as ``Narrow-MKID''.
-According to numerical calculations, the electric field density is inversely proportional to the sum of the strip width and gap width.
-Therefore, we estimated that the electric field density of the Wide-MKID would be approximately 6 dB lower than that of the Narrow-MKID.
+There were simulation studies for relations between the electric field density and the CPW geometries~\cite{17, Wang}, and they roughly obtained that the electric field density is inversely proportional to the strip width and gap width.
+According to this knowledge, we expect that the electric field density of the Wide-MKID would be approximately 6 dB (i.e., four times) lower than that of the Narrow-MKID.
 Hence, the Wide-MKID generate lower TLS noise than the Narrow-MKID.

 The MKIDs used in this study were fabricated using equipment at RIKEN.
 They comprised a niobium film of 200 nm thickness on a ⟨100⟩-oriented Si wafer.
 Figure~\ref{fig:photo} presents their images.
 In the next section, we characterized eight Wide-MKIDs and nine Narrow-MKIDs.